Start Printed Page 22944

 Coast Guard, DHS.

-The Coast Guard is establishing a temporary safety zone for an aerobatic demonstration over the navigable waters of Lake Champlain along the shoreline in Burlington, VT.
+The Coast Guard is proposing to establish a temporary safety zone for an aerobatic demonstration over the navigable waters of Lake Champlain along the shoreline in Burlington, VT.
 This temporary safety zone will be necessary to protect spectators and vessels from hazards associated with the air show.
 Entry into, transit through, mooring or anchoring within this regulated area will be prohibited unless authorized by the Captain of the Port (COTP) Sector Northern New England (SNNE).
 We invite your comments on this proposed rulemaking.

 Start Further Info